GlaIZier/code-practice/README.md

 # code-practice
-Code practice repo to prepare for interviews or to increase skill in some aspects
+Code practice repo to prepare for interviews or to increase code skills in some aspects